COSC3020/pancake-sort-regtoga/README.md

 In the end my pancake sort implementation is T(n) = 2n * n * n $\in$ $\theta(n^3)$

+Comparisons:
+outer loop runs atmost n times and the inner loop runs n times aswell, at the end of these are always the comparisons making the comparisons:

+T(n) = n * n $\in \theta(n^2)$

+Flips:
+the flips happend whenever a loop condition is met and in the worst case there may be a flip every comparison making it the same as the comparions:

+T(n) = n * n $\in \theta(n^2)$

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.